 Are Clarke MIG welders any good?

-	With that, we learned about both the positive and negative aspects of the Clarke 130en.
-Now, the question is, does it worth your time and money?
+With that, we learned about both the positive and negative aspects of the Clarke 130EN.
+Now, the question is, is it worth your time and money?

-	Are you searching good plasma cutters?
-Read our unbiased plasma cutter review for details!
+Are you searching for good plasma cutters?
+Read our best plasma cutter for the money for details!

 The welder features different parts to carry out the job smoothly.
 Therefore, we pointed out some of these parts below so that you can get a better knowledge about how they work together.

 - Torch neck: It helps the welding gun to join the materials together.

 - Inverter: These make the welder light and manageable and helps with overheating.

 - Contact tip: The contact tip ensures safe electrical contact during welding.